String processing¶

 replace_last()

-Returns a copy of the string where the first instance of the substring
+Replaces the first instance of the substring old with new.

 See also: replace_at(),